• Skip to main content

 • sayou – 左様 (さよう) : an old Japanese word referring to what someone has just said.
 This can be translated into English as ‘so’.

 • nara – なら : the shortened version of the conjunction, “naraba”, which can work to make a conditional clause in a sentence.
-This is often translated into English as ‘if’ or such.
+This is often translated into English as ‘if’.

 Below are the new words used in the example sentence.